gabrieldsumabat/GithubCommitTracker/README.txt

 Services:
-    Application         -> Main Web Application, serves all content GithubCommitFetcher -> (Runnable) Loads H2 Database with the latest commits
+    Application         -> Main Web Application, serves all content GithubCommitLoader  -> (Runnable) Loads H2 Database with the latest commits

 Build Tool: Maven

-To run: Simple call 'mvn package' and run the built jar
+To run: 'mvn package' and run the built jar

 Notes:
     1. It appears the Github Commit Search API is returning static data